tokosaniya09/kestrel/README.md

 A distributed, replicated, crash-safe key-value database, built from scratch.
 See `DESIGN.md` for the full plan and `PROGRESS.md` for detailed status.

-**Current state: Phase 7** (Layer 2 — Raft).
-Layer 1 storage engine complete.
+**Current state: Phase 8** (Layer 3 begins).
+Layer 1 (storage) and Layer 2
-Raft leader election (P4), log replication (P5), and persistence (P6) done.
-In progress: snapshots (P7) — log compaction + InstallSnapshot for followers too far behind for normal replication.
+(Raft: election, replication, persistence, snapshots) complete.
+In progress: wiring Raft's committed log to the storage engine as a real state machine (internal/node) — a working replicated KV store, minus networking and linearizable reads (later phases).
+See PROGRESS.md for full status.

 ## Prerequisites